-Taking practice tests for the JEE and NEET is helpful not only in recalling facts and concepts, but in easing anxiety on the exam day.
+Solving mock tests for JEE is helpful not only in recalling facts and concepts, but in easing anxiety on the exam day.
 Try to solve online mock tests as JEE Main and JEE Advanced will be conducted in online mode only.

 Your purpose for making notes is to make it easy for you to find what’s important when you study later.
 Revise daily, weekly and monthly to check your learning.

 When we hire a coach or mentor for anything, we accelerate the process of whatever it is we’re trying to accomplish.
 Because they’ve experienced the situation that we’re in before, they’re able to provide us with guidance.
 They help us to eliminate the guesswork.